 - Adding untreated water can cause a change in the water chemistry.

 - Your fish are producing too much waste, and the fish tank is going through a mini-cycle, causing a bacterial bloom.

-- An algae bloom is making your fish tank cloudy.
+- An algae bloom is making your fish tank water green and cloudy.

 There are many other potential causes of cloudy fish tank water, but these are some of the most common ones.
 If you can identify the cause of your cloudy fish tank, then you can take steps to fix the problem.